AfonsoSeguro/behavior-IDS/README.md

 ```bash
 C:\Users\Your_User\PycharmProjects\IDS_Comportamental>jupyter notebook
 ```

-## Our goal
-Our goal is to project an IDS capable enough of detecting attacks based on their(s) behavior(s) using neural networks CNN and LSTM.

 ### Dowloading the Dataset
 In case u wanna try and download the dataset yourself, here is the URL: